- What is Spinal Decompression Pain Treatment?

 Anyone who suffers from chronic back pain knows how debilitating it can be.
 One possible solution is non-surgical back pain treatment, which is a non-invasive procedure that is designed to relieve pressure either on the spinal cord itself or on compressed nerve roots in and around the spinal column.

-Successful non-surgical spinal disc therapy can permanently lessen or all together alleviate back pain via disc therapy of the spinal neural elements.
-The end goal is to acheive spinal decompression.
+Successful non-surgical spinal disc therapy can permanently lessen or altogether alleviate back pain via disc therapy of the spinal neural elements.
+The end goal is to achieve spinal decompression.